 - Right-click the breakpoint icon and click Disable Breakpoint or Enable Breakpoint.

-To delete a breakpoint, left-click its icon.
+To delete a breakpoint, middle-click its icon.
 You can also right-click its icon and click Delete Breakpoint.

 The Breakpoints window shows all the breakpoints in your experience.
 To open the Breakpoints window, click the View tab at the top of Studio, then click Breakpoints.

 The Breakpoints window has the following columns: unlabeled, Script, Line, Source Line, Condition, Log Message, and Continue Execution.
 The unlabeled, Script, and Line columns always display, but you can toggle the other columns by clicking the three dots in the top-right corner of the window.